asifdigital/datasciencecoursera/GCD-week4/CodeBook.md

 -X3 has the melted data set
 -X2 has the merged data set

-# Tidy data
+# Tidy data format
-I chose to dcast my data set wide, meaning variable and subject were represented with one column e.g 1_tBodyAcc.mean...X where 1 is subject
+Subjects
+Variable fields
+Activity (agreegated by mean)